tuobulatuo/MachineLearning/README.md

     <br/>
     - Boosting:<br/>
         1) AdaBoost by classification tree for classification <br/>
-        2) GradientBoost by regression tree for regression and classification<br/>
+        2) GradientBoost by regression tree for regression and classification (serious bug, not fixed)<br/>
     <br/>
     - ECOC on top of AdaBoost<br/>
     <br/>